sid-sr/Q-Snake/README.md

 ## Usage
 #### The following parameters can be set before running the algorithm:
 1. <b>Episodes</b>: The number of episodes (games/trials) to play and learn from.
 2. <b>Start Epsilon</b>: The initial probability of exploration.
-Ranges from 0 to 1.
+Range: 0 to 1.
 3. <b>End Epsilon</b>: The final probability of exploration.
 Range: 0 to 1.
 4. <b>Discount Factor</b>: The importance given to delayed rewards compared to immediate rewards.
 Range: 0 to 1.
 5. <b>Speed/Delay</b>: The delay (in ms) between the moves, lesser values mean faster games (set to lowest value when training).